timestamper.online

 JavaEnterprise Application Development

-import java.time.format.DateTimeFormatter;
+import java.time.Instant;

-long timestamp = Instant.now().getEpochSecond();
+long epochSeconds = now.getEpochSecond();

-long timestampMillis = Instant.now().toEpochMilli();
+long epochMillis = now.toEpochMilli();

-Instant instant = Instant.ofEpochSecond(timestamp);
+Instant instant = Instant.ofEpochSecond(timestampInSeconds);

 LocalDateTime dateTime = LocalDateTime.ofInstant(instant, ZoneOffset.UTC);

-// Convert date to timestamp
+// Convert to a timestamp, assuming UTC

-long specificTimestamp = specificDate.toEpochSecond(ZoneOffset.UTC);
+long timestamp = localDateTime.toEpochSecond(ZoneOffset.UTC);

 Common Issues and Solutions